gelisam/frp-zoo/README.md

 For libraries which do support graph modifications, it is likely that only one of the scenarios can be implemented: temporarily remove the counter from the graph while the toggle is off, then try out the application to see which scenario occurs.
 In the unlikely case of a library which supports more than one way to modify its graph, more than one scenario might be implementable.

 Due to the variability, I cannot give a more precise description of the task, but I do want to point out a common trap: don't reimplement first-order primitives using the high-order ones.
+In particular:

-In scenario 5, for example, it is tempting to switch between a graph which generates click events and a graph which doesn't, but this is simply a filter reimplementation.
+* For scenario 5, it is tempting to switch between a graph which generates click events and a graph which doesn't, but this is simply a filter reimplementation.
 Instead, demonstrate that the events don't reach the counter when it is outside the graph, by switching between two counters for example.
+* For scenario 10, it is tempting to separately define a counter which counts all clicks and then to switch between this counter and -1, but this is simply combining the current values of existing signals.
+Instead, demonstrate that events are recorded and replayed, by hiding the definition of your counter inside a conditional for example.

 ## Keywords